Following up on the introductory article to this series (read it first!), the initial topic of this course is choosing the mouthpiece and horn.

 - Tuckwell and Bushhouse on Horns

 There will also be readings from the Horn Articles Online website.
-First we have the following article to review several of the topics covered in the readings above,
+The first one we have touches on several of the topics covered in the readings above,

 - What were the typical setups used in the USA in the 1950s?